From electric hairbrushes to toning sneakers: Absurd advertising for over 100 years

 Though we can say we are safer from these unregulated devices, are we really beyond fooling by advertising?
 We live in an era of constant media and screens, bombarded from every angle with advertisements and materialistic wants.
 If anything, we are exposed now more than ever to manufacturers and opportunities to manipulate.
 We are, however, more aware of the potential dangers of the internet and media than we were in the past.
 One hundred years from now, will people look back at our marketing strategies as a scam, the same way we do?

-Meredith Stabbe was an intern in the Division of Medicine and Science in spring 2014 while a student at Sidwell Friends.
-She will be attending the University of Rochester in the fall.
+Oliver Stabbe was an intern in the Division of Medicine and Science in spring 2014 while a student at Sidwell Friends.
+He will be attending the University of Rochester in the fall.